ExploreJapanDaily Editorial TeamEditorially reviewedUpdated July 28, 2026Verified July 28, 202615 min read

 Attraction TypeExamplesWhat to Expect

-Modern museums and towersteamLab venues, Tokyo Skytree, Tokyo TowerGenerally step-free, with elevators and accessible restrooms
+Modern museums, towers, and observation decksteamLab venues, Tokyo Skytree, Tokyo TowerGenerally step-free, with elevators and accessible restrooms

 Theme parksTokyo Disneyland, Tokyo DisneySea, Universal Studios JapanWell equipped, with wheelchair rental and accessible ride entrances